-Honestly, mashed sweet potatoes are one of the easiest dishes to make.
+Honestly, mashed garlic sweet potatoes are one of the easiest dishes to make.
 You really cannot go wrong and they are very forgiving!
 I have a few tips but honestly, they are the one dish you can make your own way and it will be the best way.
-This is how you can make a dairy free sweet potato mash and still have it creamy and smooth.
+This is how you can make dairy free mashed sweet potatoes and still have it creamy and smooth.

 Time needed: 25 minutes.